 Risk Code & Title CRR_New_E&CS2 Safeguarding incident Current Risk Matrix Description A high-profile safeguarding failure occurs caused by inadequate governance procedures or non-observance of protocols; significant increases in demand and inability to recruit and retain suitably qualified staff.
 Inadequate Ofsted judgment exacerbates challenges described and demonstrates that the risk level is high.
-Areas of risk in the Ofsted report include MASH/Front Door; placement sufficiency; social work practice; management and QA.
-Potential Effect of risk Harm to an individual.
-Damage to the Council's reputation Internal Controls Bradford Safeguarding Children Board (BSCB) The BSCB has carried out a Section 11 Audit of the safeguard Tight Performance Management Systems and clear lines of Maccountability Systems in place.
-Comprehensive Child Protect place for all operational staff.
-BSCB has implemented enhanced safeguarding procedures at the district including a review of children missing education at Team.
-Children's Social Care An Improvement Plan, Improvement Board and Governance his themed work streams.
-Additional QA capacity has been recruited to provide scrutiny capacity to develop and enhance performance dashboards.
-Additional managers and social workers have been recruited to strengthen the package to support recruitment and retention to strengthen the package to support recruitment and retention MASH/Front Door Additional Head of Service in place to increase management of the front door; enhanced partnership approach to early help in anagement and cion Training Strategy in cross member agencies in a review of the CSE mave been put in place with and additional data to address the demand enhanced CPD and support on capacity; remodelling of Actions/controls May 2019 under development A review of caseload allocation has been put in place to ensur re resources are aligned to need.
+Areas of risk in the Ofsted report include MASH/Front Door; placement sufficiency; social work practice; management and QA. ikelihood Potential Effect of risk Harm to an individual.
+Damage to the Council's reputation Internal Controls Bradford Safeguarding Children Board (BSCB) The BSCB has carried out a Section 11 Audit of the safeguarding arrangements.
+Tight Performance Management Systems and clear lines of Management and Accountability Systems in place.
+Comprehensive Child Protection Training Strategy in place for all operational staff.
+BSCB has implemented enhanced safeguarding procedures across member agencies in the district including a review of children missing education and a review of the CSE Team.
+Children's Social Care An Improvement Plan, Improvement Board and Governance have been put in place with six themed work streams.
+Additional QA capacity has been recruited to provide scrutiny and additional data capacity to develop and enhance performance dashboards.
+Additional managers and social workers have been recruited to address the demand issues Social work remuneration is the subject of review along with enhanced CPD and support to strengthen the package to support recruitment and retention MASH/Front Door Additional Head of Service in place to increase management capacity; remodelling of the front door; enhanced partnership approach to early help in localities Actions/controls May 2019 under development A review of caseload allocation has been put in place to ensur re resources are aligned to need.
 There remain high caseloads across the social work teams at this time.
 The BSCB risk register now reflects the increases in LAC and CP Plans and as separate risk the staffing challenges within Children's Services.
 Mitigation and progress is monitored through the Business Planning process.
 The BSCB continues to conduct multi-agency challenge panels and has timetabled further panels.
 A follow up Section 175 and Section 11 audit are on-going to allow organisations and schools, to self evaluate SG arrangements and the BSCB will collate and analyse finding to understanding risk and threat.
 A revised Strategic response to CSE has been signed off and linked Action Plan is in the final stages of planning.
 The LA have appointed a CSE analyst who will be tasked with the production of Profiles and assessments to inform resourcing, prioritising and planning of services.
 Collaborative work continues with the SAB and CSP around complex safeguarding, Digital Safeguarding, Shared learning from SCR's and Communications.
 This work allows the BSCB to recognise the impact of harm to children involved in OCG and Modern Day Slavery.
 This will present an opportunity to reduce duplication of work around families with multiple vulnerabilities.
 The risk has been increased to recognise the recent increasing demands and resourcing challenges.
 The Quality Assurance Framework has been revised and a regular programme of monthly themed audits is in place in order to provide a continual assessment of social work practice.
 This is complemented by tracking and quality reports produced by IROs and CP Chairs after conference/review.
 Quality and performance dashboards are also in place to monitor the quality of social work practice.
-Ownership Jenny Cryer Managed By
+Ownership Managed By Jenny Cryer